 Conservative and liberal justices question legislative Republicans on stripping power from attorney general

-The debate came as the justices began to hear arguments in a lawsuit over lame-duck laws Republicans approved that stripped authority from Democratic Gov. Tony Evers ad Democratic Attorney General Josh Kaul.
+Republicans approved lame-duck laws late last year that stripped authority from Democratic Gov. Tony Evers and Democratic Attorney General Josh Kaul.

 News At Other State Sites: